oicr-gsi/shesmu/implementation.md

 This interface displays configuration panels on the main status page of the Shesmu server and are meant to report the configuration of a plugin.

-The interface returns any number of `Pair<String, Map<String, String>>`.
-Each `Pair` will be rendered as a section with `Pair.first()` being the title of that section.
-The section will then contain a table, whose rows are the entries in the map.
+The interface returns any number of `ConfigurationSection` objects.
+These will populate the main status page of the server.

 ### Source Linker
 Source linkers convert local paths for `.shesmu` files into URLs for accessing